SCHOOL FEES 2023

 At Our Lady Star of the Sea School parents contribute financially through payment of school fees.
 These contributions help to supplement the funding that comes from direct grants from the Federal and State Governments.

 In accepting enrolment at Our Lady Star of the Sea all families are expected to pay school fees.
 Inquiries regarding school fee accounts are to be directed to our school office.
 In 2023 the payment of the school fee accounts is to be finalised by 14 November 2023.
 Statements are sent out each term.
 Fee payment by Direct Debit is the school preferred option.
+Direct transfer, cash and cheque are accepted.
+The school does not have an EFTPOS facility.

 The fee structure consists of a Family Fee, Student Levy, Technology Levy Year Prep-3, Capital Levy and Camp for Years 3-6.